happi/theBeamBook/README.md

 from source on GitHub in your browser.
 To read the book online just open the file [book.asciidoc](book.asciidoc).

+You can also read it as an [Github IO page](https://happi.github.io/theBeamBook/).

 ## Contributing

 The plan is to make this book project into a collaboration effort so